-Check dam Sediment accumulation height or install new fence in close proximity.
-Remove sediment after each storm.
+Check dam Sediment accumulation Remove sediment after each storm.
 Flow escaping around sides of check dam Build up ends of dam and provide low center area for spillway.
-Displacement of sandbags, logs or stones Check drainage areas and peak flows.
+Displacement of sandbags, stones, or straw bales Check drainage areas and peak flows.
 Reinforce dam w/ larger stones, etc.; or divert part of flow to another outlet.
 Inlet protection Flooding around or below inlet Remove accumulated sediment; or convert sediment barrier to an excavated sediment trap; or reroute runoff to a more suitable area.
 Undercutting of bales or silt fence, bale displacement, torn fabric, etc. See remedies for straw bale barriers and silt fences.

-Final Inspection General
+Final Inspection

+General

-- Are all Final Inspection documents in order (As-Built drawings, Compliance Report, Post-construction Certification, Operating Permit, etc.)? - Are all applicable easements recorded with the Clerk of the Court? - Are the roads, buildings, parking, sidewalks, etc. as shown on plans? - Is there any significant change in impervious area? - Did natural or undisturbed areas remain that way? - Are all utilities installed (not necessarily hooked-up)? - Are there any outstanding violations or fees? - Is there any off-site disturbance or adverse impact from this project?
+- Are all Final Inspection documents in order (As-Built drawings, Compliance Report, Post-construction Certification, Operating Permit, etc.)? - Are all applicable easements recorded with the Clerk of the Court?

+- Are the roads, buildings, parking, sidewalks, etc. as shown on plans? - Is there any significant change in impervious area? - Did natural or undisturbed areas remain that way? - Are all utilities installed (not necessarily hooked-up)? - Are there any outstanding violations or fees? - Is there any off-site disturbance or adverse impact from this project?